Many dental practice owners enjoy the convenience of ordering items from Amazon for their business.

 Author

-William Hiltz BSc MBA CET is the curator of Dental FraudBusters, and CEO of Hiltz and Associates.
+• William Hiltz BSc MBA CET is the curator of Dental FraudBusters, and the founder of Hiltz & Associates.

-Since 2004, Hiltz & Associates has continued to earn the distinction as Dentistry’s leading Embezzlement Investigation and Digital Forensics firm.
+Since 2004, Hiltz & Associates has continued to earn its distinction as Dentistry’s leading Embezzlement Investigation and Digital Forensics firm.

 Exclusively for dentists, dental specialists, practice owners and dental attorneys.